kateriska/Masters-Thesis/README.md

 When `--ckpt_path` is not specified, path is `Masters-Thesis/trained_models/model_name` (e.g. `Masters-Thesis/trained_models/efficientdet_d0_coco17_tpu-32`)<br />
 When `--ckpt_path` is specified, path is set to specified `<PATH>`.<br />
-Results of evaluation are written into csv file into appropriate chosen model subfolder of `Masters-Thesis/trained_models` next to model checkpoint.
-Test dataset images with predicted bounding boxes are stored in `Masters-Thesis/results`.
+CSV file with results of evaluation, test dataset images with predicted bounding boxes, normalized IoU graph are stored in `Masters-Thesis/results`.